Inner Coach vs Inner Critic: How to Reduce Mental Noise and Stop Being So Hard on Yourself

 That’s not self-help.
 That’s self-leadership.

-You don’t get rid of your inner critic — you retrain it.
+You don’t get rid of your inner critic — you retrain it on how to stop being so hard on yourself.
 Here’s how to strengthen your inner coach:

 Notice the pattern.
 The critic’s tone is urgent, absolute, and dramatic.
 Example: “You always screw this up.”
 That’s your cue: label it.